sethnejame/fizzbuzz_js_sethnejame/README.md

 A unit test is for a small component or function to confirm that the desired output is correct.
 A feature test is a collection of unit tests that produce an ultimate result, to confirm that a feature (comprised of multiple interconnected functions/methods/algorithms) is working properly.

+### Question 6: In your README to the best of your knowledge please explain what this following code does

+The first test is an async await function that tells the browser to open up and visit the local host address where our fizz buzz function is located.
+The second test checks to make sure the browser reloads.
+The last test closes the browser window after the testing is done.

+### Question 7: In your README to the best of your knowledge please explain what expectations in the context of testing are

+Expectations of any particular unit/feature test are the expected outcome or result of the test.
+If you have a function that compares two numbers and returns the larger of the two numbers, your expectation for that test would be the largest number of the two arguments.